tenstorrent/pytorch2.0_ttnn/README.md

 To rebuild the native extension after changing C++ sources, re-run the installation command.
 The scikit-build-core backend will reuse the build directory and pick up code changes automatically.
-See [build.md](build.md) for a detailed walkthrough of the recommended workflow.
+See [docs/BuildFlow.md](docs/BuildFlow.md) for a detailed walkthrough of the recommended workflow.

 You can build a distributable wheel by running the modern PEP 517 build flow:
 ```shell
 python -m build --wheel
 ```

+**Note on TT_METAL_HOME**: If you have `TT_METAL_HOME` set in your environment (e.g., from working on tt-metal directly), the build system will detect it, display a warning, and **actively ignore** it.
+TT-Metal is always auto-detected from the git submodule at `torch_ttnn/cpp_extension/third-party/tt-metal`.
+This prevents build conflicts when switching between different TT projects (tt-metal, tt-train, pytorch2.0_ttnn).

 ## Project Structure